adept-thu/Dual-Radar/README.md

  ```
 * Since the labeling work is done in label coordinate, the bounding box out of the image FOV(1920×1080) needs to be cut.

-* Location mean the xyz in label coordinate. the same coordinate origen and the relation of axis is shown below.
+* Location mean the xyz in label coordinate.
+The same coordinate origen and the relation of axis is shown below.
 <p align="center">
   <img src = "./imgs/coordinate.png">
 </p>